 A group made up of students with the same class standing will have a Group Point Average that equals the same as the individual's class year standing.
 For example, 4 rising Seniors would have a Group Point Average of 300 points (i.e. 300 + 300 + 300 + 300 = 1200 divided by 4 = 300 points).

 A group made up of students with mixed-class year standings will have a Group Point Average that comes "in-between" those of groups that are all the same class year.
 For example, a group with 3 Rising-Seniors and 2 Rising-Juniors will be averaged as 260 points (300 + 300 + 300 + 200 + 200 = 1300 divided by 5 = 260 points).

 Important!
 Any group that has rising-Sophomores in it will automatically be prioritized for a Lottery Number that would come *after* those of Groups made up of all rising-Juniors.
-For example, a Group made up of 2 rising-Seniors, a rising-Junior, and a rising-Sophomore would have a point average of 225, but would receive a Lottery Number that comes *after* that of Groups made up of all rising-Juniors.
-This ensures that rising-Juniors will be able to pick before rising-Sophomores.
+For example, a Group made up of 2 rising-Seniors, a rising-Junior, and a rising-Sophomore would have a point average of 225, but would receive a Lottery Number that comes *after* that of Groups made up of all rising-Juniors (200 points).
+This ensures that rising-Juniors will be able to pick before any rising-Sophomores start to pick.